-Studies within the IWS area have found only background levels of radiation in the sediment and biota (Curtis & Mardis, 1984; NOAA, 1996) and EPA does not believe that the barrels currently pose a significant danger to human health or the environment.
-However, we are proposing to restore the IWS by temporarily expanding the boundaries of the MBDS to include all or a portion of the IWS that is not currently within its boundaries.
-This will enable EPA and USACE to cover the areas with the highest concentration of waste barrels with sediment.
-This action is intended to reduce any remaining risk by preventing the spread of the low-level radioactive and industrial waste as the containment barrels corrode, isolating the contaminants so they do not enter the food web, and preventing any additional recovery of barrels by fishermen.
-For a number of reasons, including the potential for breaking still-sealed barrels, removal is not an option.
-EPA is also not recommending that the fishing advisory be lifted as part of this action.
+Studies within the area of the IWS have found only background levels of radiation in the sediment and biota (Curtis & Mardis, 1984; NOAA, 1996).
+Based on these findings, EPA concludes that barrels that have already broken open and spilled their contents no longer pose a significant danger to human health or the environment, although barrel fragments could be contaminated by radiation.
+That said, EPA also concludes that the evidence indicates that any intact containers could still release hazardous materials, which could include radioactive waste or other types of toxic materials, if they were broken open or otherwise disturbed.
+Therefore, EPA is proposing an action that will contribute to reducing this threat and restoring the seafloor within the IWS.
+Specifically, EPA is temporarily expanding the boundaries of the MBDS to include the IWS barrel field so that suitable sediment from the USACE's Boston Harbor improvement dredging project may be placed there to cover the areas with the highest concentration of waste barrels.
+EPA and the USACE expect covering this area with suitable sediment to reduce any remaining threat to human health and the environment by preventing the release of low-level radioactive waste and other types of hazardous waste as barrels and other containers corrode, by isolating the contaminants so they cannot enter the food web, and by preventing any additional recovery of containers by fishermen.
+For a number of reasons, including the potential for breaking open still-sealed containers, EPA has concluded that removing the containers from the IWS is not a reasonable option.
+EPA also concludes that the current fishing advisory should not be lifted as part of this action.